Bayou Teche

-Bayou Teche (Louisiana French: Bayou Têche) is a 125 mi waterway in south central Louisiana in the United States.
+Bayou Teche (/baɪ'uː'tɛʃ/)(Louisiana French: Bayou Têche) is a 125 mi waterway in south central Louisiana in the United States.
 Bayou Teche was the Mississippi River's main course when it developed a delta about 2,800 to 4,500 years ago.
 Through a natural process known as deltaic switching, the river's deposits of silt and sediment cause the Mississippi to change its course every thousand years or so.